Categories

 The speed adaptation made by the system may not always be suitable, particularly in the following situations:

-• road’s a course not clearly visible
+• road’s a course not visible

 • road narrowing